StochSS/stochss/stochss-launcher/Windows/README.md

     Please note the IP address of the of the machine `stochss1-7`.
 Run the following command to determine the IP address:
     + `docker-machine ip stochss1-7`

-    __Also, please create an access key for yourself.
-This could be any random string of alphabetical letters only, such as        _yabadabadoo_.__

 3. Run the following commands to start StochSS container:
     + If this is the first time you're starting StochSS,